Odin-SMR/qsmr-data/Settings/q_fields.rst

    and relative values are compared using the a priori profile and the largest of the two is selected (but not exceeding 1e3 in relative value).
 CORRLEN:
    Correlation length, in meter, to use when creating Sx.
 LOG_ON: Set to true to impose a positive constrain for the species.
+L2NAME: A string.
+The name to give the retrieved product.
+ISOFAC: A scalar.
+The isotopologue fraction assumed in ARTS.
+If the complete species VMR is the output, this field shall be set to 1.

    Note that when creating L2 data the outermost points of GRID are removed.